Social Media Beginner Updated 2026-03-22

 What is Reach (Social)?

-Reach is the total number of unique users who see your social media content — counting each person only once, regardless of how many times the content appeared on their screen.
+Reach is the total number of unique users who see your social media content.
+Counting each person only once, regardless of how many times the content.

 What is Reach (Social)?

-Reach measures how many unique people saw your social media content — each person counted once, no matter how many times they scrolled past it.
+Reach measures how many unique people saw your social media content.
+Each person counted once, no matter how many times they scrolled past it.

 It’s the purest measure of audience size for a given post or campaign.
 If your post reached 5,000 people, that’s 5,000 individual humans who had your content appear on their screen.
 Compare that to impressions, which count total displays including repeat views.